qwat/qwat-data-model/README.md

 ## Release

 Realeases are made using github actions when a new release is created.
 The tag must be of format `x.y.z`.

+## Tests

+Tests are run automatically on commit by github actions.
+If you want to run them locally, please refer to `run_tests.yml`.